rmariano/vim-config/README.rst

 Automatic
 ---------

-Use the included [Makefile](Makefile) script which downloads and replaces the files on their latest versions.
+Use the included :download:`Makefile <Makefile>`_ script which downloads and replaces the files on their latest versions.
 Bear in mind that requires ``wget`` and ``Makefile`` which comes installed in most of the distributions.